farling42/fvtt-pdf-pager/README.md

 This module provides the following:

 - Configuration option to automatically load a PDF into a page as soon as the page is displayed.
-- Include "#page=xxx" as a suffix on the document link to open a PDF document at the requested page.
+- Include `#page=xxx` as a suffix on the document link to open a PDF document at the requested page.
-- Include a page offset in the PDF document definition, so that page=xxx can reference the book's page numbering (some PDFs have extra pages before page 1).
+- Include a page offset in the PDF document definition, so that `page=xxx` can reference the book's page numbering (some PDFs have extra pages before page 1).
-- Supports the existing @PDF[name]{label}   but the page name must have the same name as the journal.
+- Supports the existing `@PDF[name]{label}`   but the page name must have the same name as the journal.
-- Provide additional syntax of @PDF[journalname#pagename|page=xx]{label} to allow PDFs to be displayed in a page whose name does not match the journal name.
+- Provide additional syntax of `@PDF[journalname#pagename|page=xx]{label}` to allow PDFs to be displayed in a page whose name does not match the journal name.
 - Automatically migrates PDFoundry PDF information to new pages in journals.

 ## Example